springnz/sparkplug/README.md

 #### FlatMap

-Many `SparkOperation`s are constructed via a a function of the following form:
+Many `SparkOperation`s are constructed via a function of the following form:

 ```scala
 object OperationFactory {